 Let’s face it: a job search can be a very thankless and grueling activity.
-It takes a lot of work to maintain your job hunt: updating and editing your resume and cover letter for each job posting, researching opportunities, preparing for interviews, following up on opportunities, and coping with rejection.
-Too often searching for a job can feel like nothing more than dead-end career opportunities and disappointments.
+It takes a lot of work to maintain your job hunt: updating and editing your resume and cover letter for each job posting, researching opportunities, preparing for interviews, following up on career opportunities, and coping with rejection.
+Too often, searching for a job can feel like nothing more than dead-end career opportunities and disappointments.

 Take a Break

 It’s time to take a break to regroup.
 Unplug from the career search rat race for a bit and do something that you choose—something that can renew your batteries and refresh your interest in work and life.

 Unlike the bobble-headed figures that nod “yes” at every touch, you do get to declare “time out” and place yourself first.
 Not only is it paramount for your sanity, but your job search will be better for it.
 Once you return to your job search efforts, you will do so with more focus, clarity, and energy.

 Experience something that isn’t in alignment with your occupation.
 Take a class or read a book that is NOT in your chosen field or related to your career.
 Select something that piques your curiosity.
 The notion is to look for connections or ideas that might stimulate a new way of looking at your work or life.
 For instance, a former elementary teacher studied ventriloquism and discovered a new way to train adults!